 The Female Company is an angel owned & Berlin-based platform that aims to support women through every stage of their life, from their first period to menopause.
 They are the first of their kind to cover the complete lifecycle of womanhood, and their innovative approach has earned them significant recognition within the femhealth education industry.

 Thinx is a New York based feminine hygiene company who developed period-proof underwear to replace pads and tampons, fully funded via Kickstarter.
 From 2020 until now they have launched a campaign to advocate for menstrual equity, empowered women in developing countries through purposeful partnerships, secured a $25 million funding for their thought-provoking brand campaigns and will launch an affordable underwear line for mass retailers.

 Daye is a London-based startup that is bridging the gap in female health by product innovation and trying to help women suffering from period pain.
 They newly developed a tampon that uses CBD to help tackle period cramps (or dysmenorrhea) as an alternative to traditional painkillers.
 Since 2019 they have secured $18.7m in Seed & Series A funding.
 Get €5 off your next order with code JOINDAYE-363384

-branayama is a Berlin-based startup who is currently being crowdfunded through Kickstarter to launch their sustainable nursing bra which replaces nursing pads.
+branayama is a Berlin-based startup who crowdfunded through Kickstarter and launched a sustainable nursing bra which replaces nursing pads.
 In 2021 they received a Berlin Founders Fund grant by Silicon Allee.
 Founder Stefanie Raffelsieper wanted to innovate the outdated system of nursing bras and rethink the old world of maternity wear.